Make your own art, games, and instruments using recycled paper and cardboard!

 Castanets (kah-stah-NETS), or “clackers,” are percussion instruments used in Spanish and Portuguese music and common in flamenco dance.
 They consist of two concave, shell-shaped pieces of hardwood, which the player holds in one hand and hits together to produce rhythmic clicks.

-To make castanets out of recycled cardboard and bottle caps, fold a small piece of cardboard crosswise and then glue two bottle caps on the insides of the edges furthest from the fold.
+To make castanets out of recycled cardboard and bottle caps, fold a small piece of cardboard in half and then glue bottle caps on the inside—making sure they line up and clack together when the cardboard is folded.

 See Bottle Cap Castanets for details.